The Greatest Beer Run Ever

 The Greatest Beer Run Ever is a 2022 American biographical war comedy drama film, co-written and directed by Peter Farrelly, based on the book of the same name by John "Chickie" Donohue and Joanna Molloy.
 The film, starring Zac Efron and Russell Crowe, follows the true story of Donohue, who, as a young man, sneaks into the Vietnam War to deliver some beer to his friends while they serve their duty.

 The Greatest Beer Run Ever had its world premiere at the 2022 Toronto International Film Festival on September 13, 2022, and released in select US theaters on September 23 and on Apple TV+ on September 30, 2022, by Apple Studios.
-The film received mixed-to-negative reviews from critics.
+The film received mixed reviews from critics.

 Plot

-In 1968, Marine Corps veteran John “Chickie” Donohue is a slacking merchant seaman who lives with his family in Inwood, New York City.
+In 1967, Marine Corps veteran John "Chickie" Donohue is a slacking merchant seaman who lives with his family in Inwood, New York City.
 His sister Christine is strongly opposed to the Vietnam War.
 Chickie and his friends attend the funeral of an old friend that has been killed in action, and are informed that another close friend, Tommy, has gone missing in action.
 Chickie and Red discuss lifting the spirits of their friends serving overseas and Chickie decides to deliver beers to them in South Vietnam.

 Chickie sails to Saigon with a duffle bag full of Pabst Blue Ribbon cans.
 Military police officer Tommy Collins urges Chickie to stay out of danger and go home, but helps map out a plan for reaching Chickie's other friends.
-He travels to LZ Jane via Bien Hoa Air Base and Danang Air Base searching for Rick Duggan, serving in the 1st Cavalry Division.
-Duggan’s sergeant summons him by radio, and he's exposed to enemy fire returning to the command post.
+He travels to LZ Jane via Bien Hoa Air Base and Da Nang Air Base searching for Rick Duggan, serving in the 1st Cavalry Division.
+Duggan's sergeant summons him by radio, and he's exposed to enemy fire returning to the command post.
 Duggan allows Chickie to join his squad on the battlefield as they fire at the Viet Cong from trenches.
 Chickie passes beers out that night, and Duggan informs Chickie that one of their friends, Reynolds, was killed.

 Travelling alone to Kontum Airfield by helicopter, Chickie watches two CIA agents interrogate a prisoner before throwing him to his death, and the agents pursue him as he requests a ride to Saigon.
-He runs into the jungle to elude them, and after he emerges that night is reunited with Kevin “Looney” McLoone who arranges a flight to Pleiku.
+He runs into the jungle to elude them, and after he emerges that night is reunited with Kevin "Looney" McLoone who arranges a flight to Pleiku.
 Chickie throws him his beer as the helicopter ascends.